reubengreen73/gem5_riscv_protmem/README.md

 The processor is initialised in unlock mode.
 A program can then set up the PMS and the code for the Protmem Instruction Pointer to point to, and then use `exitprot` to enter lock mode before commencing its main work.

-Note that the three Protmem registers are not directly accessible via the instruction set architecture.
+The three Protmem registers are not directly accessible via the instruction set architecture.
 They can only be used and modified implicitly via the above instructions.

-Note that Protmem does not require any kind of processor context change or transition to a different privilege level via an interrupt, which could make changes between lock and unlock mode very efficient in a real processor.
+Note that moving between Protmem lock mode and Protmem unlock mode does not require any kind of processor context change or transition to a different privilege level via an interrupt.
+This could make these transitions very efficient in a real processor.

 ## Using Protmem
 The intended way to use Protmem is as follows.
 A program starts up in unlock mode.
 It then sets up a protected memory segment (either on the